patchy631/agent-lightning/examples/tinker/README.md

 dotenv run python q20_train.py runner --port 4747 --n-runners 4
 ```

 `--model` selects the Tinker-hosted checkpoint (`qwen4b` or `qwen30b`).
-Add `--search` to enable the mocked search tool, which relies on the helper LLM defined in the environment variables (again, because we are short on budget to use a real search engine API).
+Add `--search` to enable the mocked search tool, which relies on the helper LLM defined in the environment variables (the example uses an LLM-powered search simulation instead of a real API).
 Training metrics and checkpoints are recorded under `examples/tinker/logs/q20_*`.

 You can run additional runner processes at any time; they register with the store and start dequeuing tasks immediately.